 I recently traveled to a conference with a friend, Scott.
 Scott has a medical condition which affects his balance and ability to walk without a cane.
 He made a decision over the last several months to get in better shape.
 While limited to what he can do, Scott has found lifting weights and walking on the treadmill while holding on to the side rails to be his perfect workout routine.
 One morning around 6:30 am before the conference started for the day, I sent Scott a text and asked if he wanted to go for a walk.
 The reply simply stated.
 “I just finished a 70-minute workout.”

 Now that Christmas is over, many of us are thinking about goals for the New Year.
 Goal setting is such a key activity to ensure we have the results we desire in the New Year.
 Instead of setting New Year’s resolutions, our family tradition is to take time each New Year to map out goals for the year.
-My wife and I and each of our four kids take a sheet of paper and answer the following eight questions:
+We have done it so long that now we call it "The Annual Moody Mastermind."
+My wife and I and each of our kids (and now their spouses) take a sheet of paper and answer the following eight questions:

 My 20 year old son and I were talking and somehow got on the subject of his future.
 It didn’t sound like he'd given much thought about how to accomplish the things he wanted to do in life.
 This gave me an idea to help spark his thinking and I created a chart with 10 questions to answer based on: Today, 1, 5 and 10 years.
 We both answered these 10 questions about our future.